mspandit/mspandit.github.io/_posts/2018-06-06-even-less-linear-regression.markdown

 define a curve that best fits the training examples.

 In the multiple-dimensional input case, the model equation looks the same.
-However, $$ \vec{x} $$ includes inputs raised to various powers as well as actual inputs.
+However, $$ \vec{x} $$ includes products of inputs and inputs raised to various powers as well as actual inputs.

 $$ y(\vec{x}) = \vec{\theta}^T \times \vec{x} $$

 In this case, we refer to $$ \vec{x} $$ as a **feature vector** because it consists of actual inputs as well as "features" of the inputs.

-You may be wondering: Which inputs are raised to which powers?
+You may be wondering: Which inputs are multiplied together?
+Which are raised to which powers?
 This is a matter of discretion and experimentation.
-If you know that the output depends on an input raised to a power, you should use it.
+If you know that the output depends on the product of two inputs or on an input raised to a power, you should use that feature.
 However, the more features you include, the more iterations your model will require to converge.

 The cost function and its partial derivatives are similar to those for [multivariate linear regression](/2018/06/04/not-completely-linear-regression):